web-infra-dev/rsbuild/packages/document/docs/en/shared/config/output/polyfill.md

 Polyfill is injected in each file based on the API used in the code.

 Equivalent to `useBuiltIns: 'usage'` configuration in `@babel/preset-env`.

-#### ua

-The Polyfill code is dynamically delivered according to the currently requested UA information.

-The dynamic delivery feature needs to be used with the upper-level framework.
-For more details, please refer to [Modern.js - Polyfill At Runtime](https://modernjs.dev/en/guides/advanced-features/compatibility.html#polyfill-at-runtime).

 #### off